 Using a journal is one of the easiest ways to process your thoughts, work towards your goals, and reflect on the progress you’ve made in life.
-As 2019 is about to start, it’s the perfect time to start journaling and using this incredible tool to reflect on your life.
-While the concept of creating New Year’s resolutions may feel overwhelming, journaling is a good way to break things into smaller, more manageable ideas and plan strategies for achieving your goals.
+As 2019 is about to start, it’s the perfect time to start journaling and using this incredible tool to reflect on your experiences.
+While the concept of creating New Year’s resolutions may feel overwhelming, journaling is an excellent way to break things into smaller more manageable ideas and plan strategies for achieving your goals.
 If you aren’t sure where to start with journaling, you may want to use prompts to get the words flowing.
 Here are some of the best journal prompts to try in 2019.

 Many people set health-related goals for the New Year, but it can be difficult to know where to start when it comes to improving your health.
 You can use your journal to take an honest look at your health habits and determine where you can improve.
 Start by assessing which of your health habits you could improve most.
 Of course, improving diet and exercise are very common goals, but there are other health goals that are equally important, like getting more sleep, drinking more water, or making regular doctor’s appointments.